lisahuang2/housing_data_ML/README.md

 Features in the data set include:

-- price - price of each house (the prediction target)
+- price - price of each house
+- sqrt_price* - the square root of the price
+- price2* - dichotomous price variable, with 0 representing houses that are <$600,00, and 1 representing houses that are <=$600,000
 - sqft_living - square footage of the house
 - sqft_lot - square footage of the lot
 - sqft_above - square footage of the house apart from the basement